ConstantineYurevich/ChargifyV2/README.md

 [![Build Status](https://travis-ci.org/yurevichcv/ChargifyV2.svg?branch=master)](https://travis-ci.org/yurevichcv/ChargifyV2)

-ChargifyV2 is a PHP wrapper for Chargify API v2 which also inludes Helper class to work with Cargify Direct.
+ChargifyV2 is a PHP wrapper for Chargify API v2 which also includes herlpers to work with Cargify Direct.

 ## Installation